-- 7.1.7 Initiative 1(b) Academic Support Programs In 2008-2009, USCL revised the curricula for four of its five associate degrees (Arts, Science, Criminal Justice, and Business).
+- 7.1.8 Goal 1(a)1 Bachelor Degree Programs In 2009-10, USCL began to negotiate with USC Columbia to make available the Bachelor's degrees in Early Childhood Education and Elementary Education.
+Already added to our curriculum are the BOL, BLS and BSN. - 7.1.9 Initiative 1(b) Academic Support Programs In 2009-10 USCL implemented revisions to the curricula for four of its five associate degrees (Arts, Science, Criminal Justice, and Business).
 Requirements were increased and curricula were altered to make the associate degrees more logical in terms of feeding into corresponding baccalaureate degrees offered by USC.
-These changes were instituted cooperatively by the Assessment Committee, the Curricula Committee and the USCL Faculty Organization. - 7.1.8 Initiative 2(a) New Faculty 13 new faculty were hired in 2008-2009: Assistant Professors in SOCY, ENGL, HIST, PSYC, CHEM/BIOL, MATH(2), as well as instructors in POLI< FOL(2), MSCI, and BIOL/CHEM, as well as a lab manager. - 7.1.9 Initiative2(b) Foreign Studies Program In May 2009, 10 students and two faculty from USC spent 9 days in Greece.
-The students completed course work and received credit for ANTH 399 and ENGL 399.
-Students toured Athens, Delphi, Olympia, Mycenae, the Saranac Coast, and the Temple of Poseidon.
-USCL is planning a nine-day trip to China in May 2010. - 7.1.10 Initiative 2(c) Student Body Diversification Budget constraints during 2008-2009 prevented USCL from hiring a full-time recruiter.
-The out-of-state students and international students on campus during the past academic year were here primarily as student-athletes and reflect the one impact of expansion of the sports programs. - 7.1.11 Initiative 2(d) Native American Studies Program Hired a full-time archivist with faculty status in June 2008.
-In 2008-2009, USCL acquired a 900 piece collection of Catawba and other pottery, other relics and tools and the accompanying archives.
+These changes were instituted cooperatively by the Assessment Committee, the Curricula Committee and the USCL Faculty Organization.

+- 7.1.10 Initiative 2(a) New Faculty Despite severe budget cuts, USCL increased the number of full-time faculty from 61 to 65.
+Part-time faculty ranks increased from 38 in 08-09 to 44 at the present. - 7.1.11 Initiative 2(b) Foreign Studies Program In May 2011, 13 students and three faculty from USCL traveled to Dublin, Ireland, Warwick Castle, Stratford-upon-Avon, London, England.
+The students completed course work and received credit for ENGL439M. - 7.1.12 Initiative 2(c) Student Body Diversification.
+Budget constraints during 2010-11 prevented USCL from hiring a full-time recruiter.
+The out-of-state students and international students on campus during the past academic year were here primarily as student-athletes and reflect one impact of expansion of the sports programs. - 7.1.13 Initiative 2(d) Native American Studies Program Added several pieces of Catawba pottery.
+In 2009, USCL acquired a 900 piece collection of Catawba and other pottery, other relics and tools and the accompanying archives.
 USCL is now home to what is South Carolina's largest Native American repository, with 3,000 photographs, 6,000 slides and over 150 hours of oral histories.
-This program is still in its infancy but fast approaching 200 linear feet of material. - 7.1.12 Initiative 2(f) Inter-collegiate Athletics USCL expanded its athletics programs to 5 sports during 2008-2009 baseball, women's soccer, men's golf, and men's and women's tennis.
-The addition of 3 teams helped to diversify the student body with out-of-state students and international students. - 7.1.13 Initiative 2(g) Student Internship Program USCL offers an internship course (TSTM 399) as part of its Associate Degree in Business.
+This program is still in its infancy but fast approaching 200 linear feet of material. - 7.1.14 Initiative 2(f) Inter-collegiate Athletics USCL expanded its athletics programs to 7 sports.
+Constructed a soccer field on campus. - 7.1.15 Initiative 2(g) Student Internship Program USCL offers an internship course (TSTM 399) as part of its Associate Degree in Business.
 Four students participated in the program in Fall 2008 and 5 more participated in Spring 2009.
 As part of Palmetto Programs, USCL students completing the BLS or BOL degrees are required to participate in an Internship Program (PALM 494).
-Eight USCL students participated in this program in 2008-2009. - 7.1.14 Initiative 2(e) Portable Multi-media Instructional Technology was provided to support the Cooperative Nursing Program.
-One instructional computer lab was upgraded.
-The campus Wide Area Network connection was upgraded from a 10 MB Multi-protocol Label Switch intranet circuit to a 20 MB circuit. - 7.1.15 Initiative 3(a) Campus Master Plan Opened new parking lot in 2009.
-Began interior repairs to Bradley Building in 2009.
-Issued RFB for gateway sign.
+Eight USCL students participated in this program in 2008-2009. - 7.1.16 Initiative 2(e) Added two-way compressed video smart classrooms to support the continued growth of Palmetto Programs and expansion of the BSN program.
+Completed upgrade of all classrooms from traditional teaching to multimedia teaching areas. - 7.1.17 Initiative 3(a) Campus Master Plan The Hubbard Hall interior underwent major renovation.
+Completed two energy stimulus projects.
+Continued major repairs and refurbishing to portions of Bradley Building.
+Constructed a soccer field.
+Selected architect for new classroom building. - 7.1.18 Initiative 3(b) Residential Housing The Educational Foundation of USCL continued working with local developers on an on-campus housing initiative. - 7.1.19 Initiative 3(c) New Classroom Building The Educational Foundation of USCL received pledges totaling \$3M toward a new classroom building.
+Architectural Design firm selected.